MattPickard/Project_Portfolio/Memior Project/README.md

   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/success_rates.png" alt="Success Rates" style="width: 70%">
 </p>
 <p align="center">
-  <em>The success rate of each pipeline.</em>
+  <em>The evaluation success rate of each pipeline.</em>
 </p>

 <a name="data"></a>
 ## The Data

-The dataset is a memoir written by my grandfather called "My Life Story."
+The dataset is a memoir written by my grandfather called "My Life Story".
 The memoir is about 42,000 words which I split into 10 chapters.
-Each chapter was saved as a PDF file so I could practice and and impliment pipelines that could preprocess PDF documents.
+Each chapter was saved as a seperate PDF file so I could practice and and impliment pipelines that could preprocess PDF documents.

-<a name="rag-architectures"></a>
+<a name="basic-rag"></a>
-## RAG Architectures
+## Basic Rag

-There are two RAG architectures that will be used in this project.
-The first is a simple RAG architecture that will be used to query the memoir.
-The second is a more complex RAG architecture that will be used to query the memoir.